nbodanac/clean_data_week_4-assignment/README.md

-# clean_data_week_4-assignment
-#please see attched two documents
-#codebook will contain details of all data within the dataframe
-# the dataframe refers to assignemnt three, week four of the getting and cleaning data course in coursera using the UCI HAR dataset

-#the below code will outline the transformations made to the original dataset
-#thanks for taking the time to review this and please give me feedback in whats I can improve it
+clean_data_week_4-assignment, please see the attached codebook which will contain details of all data within the dataframe.
+The dataframe refers to assignemnt three, week four of the getting and cleaning data course in coursera using the UCI HAR dataset.
+The below code will outline the transformations made to the original dataset.
+Thanks for taking the time to review this and please give me feedback in whats I can improve it

 library(dplyr)
 filename <- "clean_data_week_4_project.zip"